-AP PHOTOS: stadiums, arenas sit empty as coronavirus spreads
+AP PHOTOS: Stadiums, arenas sit empty as coronavirus spreads

 Preseason baseball games in Japan took place in deserted stadiums and horse races went ahead without spectators.
 Sunday’s Tokyo Marathon, which was expected to have 38,000 participants, was limited to elite runners.
 The race, which doubles as an Olympic trial for Japanese marathon runners, had just over 200 participants.

-In Italy, many Ash Wednesday services were canceled and a soccer match between Milan and Ludogorets was played without fans.
+In Italy, many Ash Wednesday services were canceled and a soccer match between Inter Milan and Ludogorets was played without fans.
 In Paris, the “Mona Lisa” hung in a vacant room of the closed Louvre in Paris.

 The Geneva International Motor Show was called off after the Swiss government banned all large events.